 should i keep my leopard geckos light on day and night

 my leopard geckos have lived together for 4 years never any problems, now one has a huge cut on tailHello whitney, my name is ella, im from england.
 I have a question that im hoping you can help me with.
-I have been...
+I have been housing leopard geckos for the last 6 years.
+I have two females that have been...

 what materials do you need in a leopard geckos tanki want a leopard gecko or a lizard but i dont have much money.